-IRS Publication 555 Community Property outlines the requirements for filing with a status of Married Filing Separately when you are domiciled in a community property state.
+IRS Publication 555 Community Property outlines the requirements for filing with a status of Married Filing Separately (MFS) when you are domiciled in a community property state.

 Gather all documents received from employers, financial institutions, etc. that report income or deductions for either spouse.
-Use IRS Publication 555 to determine if each item would qualify as community income/deduction or separate income/deduction.
+Use IRS Publication 555 to determine if each item would qualify as "community" income/deduction or "separate" income/deduction.
 Unfortunately, there is not a way for the TaxAct program to calculate this allocation between the returns automatically because the two returns are not linked in any way.
 Each taxpayer must determine the applicable split of income and deductions and then enter the appropriate amount in the Federal program for their own return.

 If you file a federal tax return separately from your spouse, you must report half of all community income and all of your separate income.
 Likewise, a registered domestic partner must report half of all community income and all of his or her separate income on his or her federal tax return.
-You each must attach your Form 8958 to your Form 1040 showing how you figured the amount you are reporting on your return.
+You each must attach your Form 8958 to your return showing how you figured the amount you are reporting on your return.